Advertisement

 There are two major types of retinopathy you should know about: non-proliferative and the more advanced proliferative kind.

-Maintain target blood glucose levels
+Maintain target blood sugar levels

 Keep blood pressure under control